albertyeh199909/Loop-Mania-Group-Project/assumptions.md

 **Enemies:**
 - Some users want to see the battle and support radius, more experienced users may not.
 - Maximum of 1 enemy per tile.
-- Users should see character and enemy health display according to their status
+- Users should see character and enemy health display according to their status.
 - Allied soldier turned zombies are able to infect other soldiers too (through critical bite).

 **Equipment:**